-Dogs are most close human friend animals.
-They are the only animals that have been close to people and enhanced friendship as well as emotional support.
+Dogs are the only animals that have been close to people and enhanced friendship as well as emotional support.

 Dogs come with pretty powerful mental and physical health benefits.

-Here are the 8 most popular ways dogs bring you amazing health benefits:
+Here are the eight most popular ways dogs bring you amazing health benefits: